eyedeekay/i2p.plugin.native/README.md

   -nostop
     	Disable stopping the plugin from the console
   -res string
-    	a directory of additional resources to include in the plugin (default "config") -restart
+    	a directory of additional resources to include in the plugin -restart
     	Require a router restart after installing or updating the plugin -signer string